Addressing Child Custody Concerns In Brighton & Howell

 We are highly adept at finding the balance in child custody arrangements.
 As a parent, it would serve you best to take your emotions out of the situation.
 At the same time, you do not want to let the other parent walk all over you.
 As your advocates, we can obtain fair, reasonable child custody arrangements that protect your rights and the best interests of your children.

 For more than 45 years, our Howell and Brighton child custody attorneys have sought the best possible outcomes for parents.
-At Gormley and Johnson Law Offices, PLC, we are trial lawyers who do not litigate merely for the sake of litigating.
+At Gormley Law Offices, PLC, we are trial lawyers who do not litigate merely for the sake of litigating.
 Rather, we weigh the benefits litigation will have for the overall outcome of the children.
 We would rather see you and the other parent reach a negotiated agreement.
 After all, you must share the children and communicate for the next 18 years or more.

 Child custody will include physical custody and legal custody.
 Our firm adeptly handles other issues involving child custody, including mothers’ and fathers’ rights, relocations and parenting time or visitation concerns.
 To learn more, call us at 517-219-9301 for a free consultation.